What Is Classics?

 The Romans, along with the Greeks, provide the foundation for many of the values and intellectual ideas that we take for granted in Western civilization.
-Incredibly sophistiated notions of justice, equality, mutual respect, and freedom were hammered out amid the stone and struggle for survival and have become our inheritance.
+Incredibly sophisticated notions of justice, equality, mutual respect, and freedom were hammered out amid the stone and struggle for survival and have become our inheritance.
 In Classics, we study that inheritance through the literary and material remains.

-Not only does the study of Greek and Latin increase the sophistication of one’s thinking and provide a clearer scope of the sweep of intellectual history, it improves one’s understanding of language in general.
+Not only does the study of Greek and Latin increase the sophistication of one’s thinking and provide a clearer scope of the sweep of intellectual history, but it also improves one’s understanding of language in general.
 Greek and Latin are precise languages that demand a thorough comprehension of how sentences are built and structured, while their vocabulary constitutes the basis of a considerable number of English words.
 Thus the knowledge of Greek and Latin sharpens one’s understanding of English.